kadolor/wvs/wvs_cli.md

 * WVS uses the provided coordinates to discern a place's location.
     * In `examples/001.csv`, the coordinates are the location of a hiking trail in Tokyo, Japan.
-* WVS converts these coordinates to a contextually aware image.
+* WVS converts comma-separated values (CSV) files to contextually aware 3D images.

 ## Prerequisites